-The amount of agreed reserves has been split and invested £15,000 in a 6 week notice account and the £50,000 in a 3 month notice account, these amounts will reinvest after each maturity unless notice to withdraw is give.
+The amount of agreed reserves has been split and invested \pounds 15,000 in a 6 week notice account and the \pounds 50,000 in a 3 month notice account.
+These amounts are automatically reinvested after each maturity date unless notice to withdraw is given.
+Post year end the Academy has agreed that the funds will be held in a 32 day notice account.